ray-project/ray/doc/source/rllib/rllib-training.rst

 set ``--checkpoint-freq`` (number of training iterations between checkpoints) when running ``rllib train``.
-When working with RLlib Algorithms directly (not via ``rllib train``), you can refer to `this guide here <rllib-saving-and-loading-algos-and-policies.html>`__ on how to produce checkpoints and restore Algorithms and Policies from them for evaluation.
+When working with RLlib Algorithms directly (not via ``rllib train``), you can refer to :ref:`this guide here <rllib-saving-and-loading-algos-and-policies-docs>` on how to produce checkpoints and restore Algorithms and Policies from them for evaluation.